cookies-xor-cream/HugoTest/content/posts/poetry/misc_poems/hazel/austroasiatic_plates.md

 The lowered gaze and mumbled words,
 suggested that the fire might've spread,
-and my arms are numb now but still in tact
+and my arms are numb now but still intact
 and the pain's found second wind in my head.

 I got an MRI scheduled this month,